 Div.
 28 President

 Mark Smith, PhD, is a professor in the department of psychology at Davidson College.
 Smith's primary line of research focuses on the behavioral effects of opioids and cocaine, and identifying the variables contributing to differences in drug sensitivity across individuals.
 Div.
 28 has been his scientific home within APA for over a decade.
 Div.
 28 has recognized his contributions to the field, first by awarding him with a young investigator travel award to attend his first APA convention in 2004 and recently by electing him to fellow status in 2011.
 Smith has served on the Executive Committee of Div.
 28 almost continuously since 2007, serving as secretary (2007-11), liaison to the Science Directorate (2011-12) and program chair (2011-13).
-He is also currently serving a three-year term as member-at-large (2015-17).
-Smith will begin his term as APA Div.
-28 president in January 2018.
+He also served a three-year term as member-at-large (2015-17).
+He began his term as president of the division in 2018 and serves as past president in 2019.